CarmineOptions/konoha/docs/src/treasury.md

 - Konoha Governance Contract: The default governance structure.
 - Multisig Wallets: Allows multiple parties to manage the contract.
 - Ekubo and SnapshotX: Advanced governance solutions for decentralized management.
-## Upcoming Integrations
-- zkLend and Nostra AMMs: Integration with these AMMs is currently under development, which will expand the contract's liquidity management capabilities.
-- Airdrop Component: Plans to integrate with the Airdrop component, enabling distribution of protocol revenue to stakers or tokenholders directly from the treasury.

 ## Contract Interface